AKUA MIND BODY

 You can be treated

 When entering therapy, it is essential to connect with a therapist who is realistic but who also celebrates the baby steps.
-It is just as important to talk about relapses, negative thoughts and emotions and cravings as it is to talk about good days, sober days, and the benefits of treatment.
+It is just as important to talk about relapses, negative thoughts emotions, and cravings as it is to talk about good days, sober days, and the benefits of treatment.
 One of the biggest challenges to seeking mental health treatment is finding a treatment team that will individualize your care, set realistic goals, and be honest with your progress and setbacks.

 You may never be “cured” of your bipolar disorder, but you can be treated, and you can celebrate your progress without ever reaching perfection.
 You can live a symptom-free life with the right combination of medications and therapy, but this takes work from both yourself and your treatment team.